 Short-term disability pregnancy preexisting conditions are generally not covered.
 Most policies contain exclusions for preexisting medical conditions.
-Two pregnancy-related policy exclusions generate the majority of denied claims.
+Two pregnancy-related exclusions generate the majority of denied claims.

-- A preexisting condition may mean, having a sickness or physical condition for which you were treated, received medical advice, or had taken medication within 12 months before the policy effective date.
-If you become disabled because of a preexisting condition, the policy will not make benefit payments if the disability occurs during the first 12 months the policy is in force.
+- A preexisting condition may mean, having a sickness or physical condition for which you were treated, received medical advice, or had taken medication within 12 months before the effective date.
+If you become disabled because of a preexisting condition, the policy will not make benefit payments if the disability occurs during the first 12 months the coverage is in force.

-- Giving birth as the result of a normal pregnancy, including Cesarean, which occurs within nine months of the policy effective date is excluded from coverage.
+- Giving birth as the result of a normal pregnancy, including Cesarean, which occurs within nine months of the effective date is excluded from coverage.